This content has been machine translated dynamically.

 Figure 1.
 How Load Monitors Operate

-The load monitor uses Simple Network Management Protocol (SNMP) probes to calculate load on each service by sending an SNMP GET request to the service.
+The load monitor uses SNMP probes to calculate the load on each service by sending an SNMP GET request to the service.
 This request contains one or more object IDs (OIDs).
 The service responds with an SNMP GET response, with metrics corresponding to the SNMP OIDs.
-The load monitor uses the response metrics, described below, to calculate the load on the service.
+The load monitor uses the response metrics to calculate the load on the service.

 The load monitor calculates the load on a service by using the following parameters:

-- Metrics values retrieved through SNMP probes that exist as tables in the NetScaler appliance.
+- Metrics values retrieved through SNMP probes that exist as tables in the Citrix ADC appliance.

 - Threshold value set for each metric.